BrigsLabs/judol/README.md

 # judol
-dns &amp; ip of scrapping from judi online abuse in top 100 rank google search querries.
+dns &amp; ip scrapping from judi online abuse in top 100 rank search query.

 # usage scenario
 1. in domain and wildcard list can use with [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) or similar proxy dns.